 What is it called when the government takes money from your bank account?

-Generally, when someone has money removed from their bank account this occurs through processes known as right of offset or garnishment of wages (which is money taken directly from a paycheck).
-These processes don’t involve the government directly taking money out of a bank account, but require the government’s approval for a financial institution or employer to do so.
+You can also have money removed from your bank account through a process known as “right of offset” or garnishment of wages (which is money taken directly from a paycheck).
+These processes don’t involve the government directly taking money out of your bank account, but laws allow a financial institution or employer to do so under certain circumstances.

 Can the government take money from your checking account?